ninehusky/nine-eighty/README.md

 ## Special Thanks
-Thanks to the folks at the emulation development subreddit for being helpful, and to Alexandria for being the best.
+Thanks to the folks at the emulation development subreddit for being helpful, and to Alexandria for being super-duper! ❤️